Invasive Cardiovascular Technology

 Please Note:

-Documentation of proof of completion of high school diploma or any secondary education from a foreign country, must be officially translated into English and it must possess equal standards of education in the United States.
-All high school diplomas, associate or bachelor’s degrees apply.
-A member of the National Association of Credential Evaluation Services (NACES) must complete the evaluation of foreign transcripts.
-Information regarding this organization and its members can be accessed here.
+• Documentation of proof of completion of high school diploma or secondary education from a foreign country must be officially translated into English and show the equivalency of education in the United States; high school diploma, associates or bachelor’s degree.
+Evaluation of foreign transcripts must be completed by a member of the National Association of Credential Evaluation Services (NACES).
+Information regarding this organization and its members can be found at www.naces.org/

 TRANSFER CREDIT OPPORTUNITIES